Wichita officials say budget can handle increase in officer overtime

 WICHITA, Kan.
-(KSNW)- Wichita police are seeing an increase in overtime after officers are put on mandatory 12 hour shifts to be prepared to work rallies and protests, a change city officials say the budget is prepared for.
+(KSNW) – Wichita police are seeing an increase in overtime after officers are put on mandatory 12-hour shifts to work rallies and protests.
+It is a change city officials say the budget is prepared for.

 If you’ve attended a protest or rally in the last week, you’ve likely seen Wichita police officers attending or in the background.